Ambro17/graphql-schema-diff/README.md

 # schemadiff
 `schemadiff` is a lib that shows you the difference between two GraphQL Schemas.
 It takes two schemas from a string or a file and gives you a list of changes between both versions.
-This might be useful for
+This might be useful for:
 *  Detecting breaking changes before they reach the api clients
 *  Integrating into CI pipelines to control your api evolution
-*  Document your api changes and submit them for approval along with your pull requests.
+*  Document your api changes and submit them for an approval along with your pull requests.
+*  Restricting unwanted changes

 ## Installation
 The lib requires python3.6 or greater to work.
 In order to install it run